-Excessive of temperature can be dangerous to segments of the population unable to take adequate measures to protect themselves.
-Excessive temperatures increase the number of heat- and cold-related illness and injuries, and can cause death.
+Excessive temperatures can be especially dangerous to segments of the population unable to take adequate measures to protect themselves.
+Excessive temperatures increase the number of heat- and cold-related illnesses and injuries, and can cause death.

-The U.S. Natural Hazard Statistics provide information on fatalities, injuries and damages caused by weather-related hazards.
-The NWS Office of Services and the National Climatic Data

-Center compile these statistics utilizing data from the NWS forecast offices in the 50 states, Puerto Rico, Guam and the Virgin Islands.
+The U.S. Natural Hazard Statistics provides information on fatalities, injuries and damages caused by weather-related hazards.
+The NWS Office of Services and the National Climatic Data Center compile these statistics utilizing data from the NWS forecast offices in the 50 states, Puerto Rico, Guam and the Virgin Islands.
 The following information provided below compares fatalities caused by different types of weather events.